GBC Spotlight: Erin Williams

 Her clothing line’s retro vibe is inspired by her grandmothers’ patterns – she loved bright colours that burst with happiness and creating outfits for her grandchildren.
 Also, her two vibrant young children, who look fantastic in colour!

-We had the opportunity to ask Stephanie a few questions!
+We had the opportunity to ask Erin a few questions!

 I have a graphic design diploma from George Brown College and a Certificate in Web Page, Digital/Multimedia and Information Resources Design from Ryerson University – G. Raymond Chang School of Continuing Education.